 Your social media ninjas will know what I mean.
-Respond to all of the posts in a creative way.
+Respond to all the posts in a creative way.
 Never make it sound like a template.
-Personalize your responses.
+Make your responses personalized.
 Show your customers appreciation and respect.

 8. Repost customers' content.

-Repost your customers’ inspiring outfits showcasing your clothing, customers' makeup and funny family photos from a barbeque party.
-Anything that presents your business as a community will work.
+Inspiring outfits showcasing your clothing.
+Customers' makeovers.
+Funny family photos from the barbecue party.
+Anything that presents you as a community.
 Just make sure you get approval.

-Share customers’ content even if it doesn’t showcase your products.
+Respost customers’ content even if it doesn’t showcase your products.
 Find the right context.
-Opinions related to your values, articles, poems, or anything that fits your brand message will do the job.
+Opinions related to your values, articles, or poems – anything that fits your brand message.